SowravHaldarKipi/Gemini-Notes-Auto-Enabler/README.md

    - **Chrome:** `chrome://extensions`
    - **Edge:** `edge://extensions`

-3. Enable **Developer Mode** (toggle in top right)
+3. Enable **Developer Mode** (toggle in the top right)

 4. Click **"Load unpacked"** and select the project folder

-5. The GeminiAuto icon will appear in your toolbar — click it to open the popup
+5. Join any **Google Meet** call — GeminiAuto will automatically keep Gemini Notes active

+---

+## 💡 Why This Exists

+Google Meet's Gemini Notes is powerful — it captures action items, summaries, and transcripts.
+But it's easy to accidentally click "Stop" during a busy meeting, and there's no built-in way to auto-resume it.
+GeminiAuto fills that gap, making note-taking truly hands-free.

 ---